agama-project/agama/doc/autoyast.md

 ### `partitioning`

 By far, the most complex part of an AutoYaST profile.
-We can import the AutoYaST `partitioning` section as is because the partitioning is handled by the same code in Agama and AutoyaST.
+We can import the AutoYaST `partitioning` section as it is because the partitioning is handled by the same code in Agama and AutoyaST.

 However, we must implement a mechanism to convert to/from both profile types.